 Katie was born in Toronto, Ontario and grew up in the suburbs of Ottawa.
 An avid swimmer and movie-goer, she loved dreaming up plays for her friends to act out.
 She went to movie camp and took theatre workshops which eventually led to her landing the role of a spinster librarian in a grade eight school play…the pinnacle of her acting career.

 As a freelance writer, Katie has contributed articles to Problogger, Zen Habits, Live Bold & Bloom, Write To Done, Be More With Less, Tiny Buddha and Rowdy Kittens.
 In 2013, Katie’s manuscript, 22 Mondays (aka Gone Monday), won top prize in the international Mslexia Women’s Novel Writing Competition.

-Over the next four years, with her golden retriever (Levi) by her side, Katie went on to write the thriller, Dark August which was picked up by Harper Perennial.
+Over the next four years, with her golden retriever (Levi) by her side, Katie began writing the thriller Dark August (Harper Perennial, June 30 2020).
 The novel is set in the Wellington West neighbourhood where Katie lives with her husband, Andy.
 She is currently working on a sequel.
 Her beloved Levi lives on in the novel.